 library of exile

+A hymn to writers in exile — The Economist.
 From Venice, to Dresden and now London, Edmund de Waal’s library of exile makes its final stop at the British Museum.